DanielLovePerf/2023_Learn_Jmeter_By_Examples/README.md

-this is a course series of JMeter and it will show you step by step details about how to use JMeter to do performance testing.
+This is a course series of JMeter and it will show you step by step details about how to use JMeter to do performance testing.

+in this course I'm going to guide you everything you need to know to get started in JMeter.

+I designed this course especially for JMeter, and each lesson has been specially designed with examples that will help you along the way.

-and you can go to my Youtube channel: Performance TEST LabCN @DanielYuan
+and you can go to my Youtube channel for video coursed: Performance TEST LabCN @DanielYuan